A variational time discretization for the compressible Euler equations: Introduction

 There are now numerous articles studying the pressureless gas dynamics equations \eqref{E:PGD} in one space dimension and establishing global existence of solutions.
 Frequently, a sequence of approximate solutions is constructed by considering discrete particles, where the initial mass distribution is approximated by a finite sum of Dirac measures.
 The dynamics of these particles are described by a finite dimensional system of ordinary differential equations between collision times.
 Whenever multiple particles collide, the new velocity of the bigger particle is determined from the conservation of mass and momentum, and the choice of impact law.
 The general existence result is obtained by letting the number of discrete particles go to infinity.
 In order to pass to the limit, several approaches are feasible.
 We only mention two: One approach relies on the observation that the cumulative distribution function associated to the density $\RHO$ satisfies a certain scalar conservation law (see \cite{BrenierGrenier1998}) so the theory of entropy solutions of scalar conservation laws can be applied.
 Another approach makes use of the well-known theory of first-order differential inclusions, applied to the cone of monotone transport maps from a reference measure space to $\R$; see \cite{NatileSavare2009}.
 We refer the reader to \cites{BouchutJames1995, BouchutJames1999, BrenierGangboSavareWestdickenberg2013, ERykovSinai1996, GangboNguyenTudorascu2009, Grenier1995, HuangWang2001, Moutsinga2008, NguyenTudorascu2008, PoupaudRascle1997, Wolansky2007} for more information.

-For the multi-dimensional pressureless gas dynamics equations, global existence of solutions to \eqref{E:PGD} is an open problem.
-The global existence proof in \cite{Sever2001} for sticky particle solutions seems to be incomplete, as the authors in \cite{BressanNguyen2014} show that for a certain choice of initial data, sticky particle solutions cannot exist.
+For the multi-dimensional pressureless gas dynamics equations, global existence of solutions to \eqref{E:PGD} has been considered in \cite{Dermoune2005}.
+The global existence proof in \cite{Sever2001} for sticky particle solutions seems to be incomplete, as the authors in \cite{BressanNguyen2014} show that for certain choices of initial data, sticky particle solutions cannot exist.
 This raises the question of the correct solution concept for the equations \eqref{E:PGD}.